Michael-Bitbar/Appium-Tips-Tricks/README.md

 The Facebook SDK enables people to sign into apps with Facebook Login.
 When people log into an app with Facebook they can grant permissions to it, so you can retrieve information or perform actions on Facebook on their behalf.

 Useful, right?
 Yea, only when it works!
-How the heck do you test this across lots of different mobile devices that may present the login screen a bit different depending on the OS version?
-The news is, Facebook is already installed by the OEM on a lot of devices and there are only 2 main versions on Android you have to think about.
+How the heck do you test this integration with your app across a large spectrum of mobile devices that may present the login screen differently, depending on the OS version?
+The good news is, Facebook is already installed by the OEM on a lot of devices.
+The bad news it, there are a couple major different scenarios you have to take into consideration when planning out your mobile test automation framework:

 1. Android 4.4+
 2. Older Android versions

-If a device has the native Facebook app installed login will use that and this will remove access token, so that user will not stay logged in.
+Also, if a device has the native Facebook app installed login will use that and this will remove access token, so that user will not stay logged in.

 ## Desired Capabilities for Bitbar Test Cloud
 Includes versions for client-side and server-side execution.